 - Some cats (and/or owners) cannot handle twice-daily pilling, and the attendant stress can exacerbate other physical problems.

-Surgery is an effective treatment, but it is best done by a veterinarian skilled in this type of surgery, called a "thyroidectomy."
-Surgery is most often indicated when only one thyroid lobe is involved.
-A radionuclide scan is indicated prior to the surgery to determine the extent of the diseased thyroid tissue, and to locate any extraneous thyroid tissue growing elsewhere in the neck (or chest) of the cat, which may contraindicate surgery if if cannot be entirely removed.
+Surgery (thyroidectomy) is an effective treatment, but not all veterinarians are experienced with this option and your cat may need to be seen by a board certified surgeon.
+A radionuclide scan is indicated prior to the surgery to determine the extent of the diseased thyroid tissue and to locate any extraneous thyroid tissue growing elsewhere in the neck (or chest) of the cat, which may contraindicate surgery if if cannot be entirely removed.

-- Favored where Radioactive Iodine Therapy (I131) is not available
+- Favored where radioactive iodine therapy is not available.

 Radioactive Iodine Therapy

-This is quickly becoming the treatment of choice in areas where it is available, and where the caregivers can afford it.
+This is quickly becoming the treatment of choice in areas where it is available, and where caregivers can afford it.
 A single injection of radioactive iodine (I-131) is given subcutaneously.
 The substance "finds" and destroys all diseased tissue, including any ectopic (outside the normal area) thyroid cells without harming any normal tissue.
-The cat must remain in the veterinary hospital for five days to two weeks (depending on state laws) until his radioactive levels are acceptable.
+The cat must remain in the veterinary hospital for three to five days until its radioactive levels are deemed acceptable.
 Caregivers may be able to visit during that time, but will only be able to view their kitty through a special leaded window.

-- Provides a permanent cure in 95% of cases
+- It provides a permanent cure in 95 percent of cases.

-- The subsequent development of hypothyroidism is a possibility, but it can be treated with thyroid supplementation.
+- The subsequent development of hypothyroidism is a possibility (can be treated with thyroid supplementation.)

-Cat feces and urine are considered to be radioactive for three months following radioactive iodine treatment.
-California State and Federal laws dictate the disposal of cat litter during that period.
-More information is provided in my article, Safe Disposal of Radioactive Cat Waste.
+Cat feces and urine are considered to be radioactive following radioactive iodine treatment.
+Different state and federal laws dictate the disposal of cat litter during that period so owners should ask their veterinarians about follow-up care.